Gutier Menéndez: Career

 During the reign of his brother-in-law, Ordoño II, king of Galicia from 910 and then of León from 914 until his death in 924, Gutier was a regular presence at the royal court.
 He is attested as a signatory and intervenor in numerous royal acts, and during this period his activity was not restricted to Galicia.

 Ordoño II was succeeded without incident by his younger brother, Fruela II.
 On Fruela's death the following year (925), however, a civil war broke out between the sons of Ordoño, who were Gutier's nephews.
 The eldest son, Sancho Ordóñez, briefly established himself at León, but by 926 he was restricted to Galicia, while his younger brother, Alfonso IV, ruled in León.
 In December 927, the two kings, apparently reconciled, met to confirm the restoration of the monastery of Santa María de Loyo in the suburbs of Lugo by Gutier and Ilduara.
 In the royal presence, Gutier presided over the council.
 The situation suggests that Gutier's intervention may have reconciled the two kings, or even that he was acting as regent of the kingdom.

 In 927, Sancho granted Gutier the villa of Villare, which neighboured Gutier's house in Vilanova dos Infantes.
-Gutier's son Rosendo later built the abbey of Celanova on the land at Villare.
+Gutier's son Rudesind later built the abbey of Celanova on the land at Villare.
 Besides his house or palace (domus) at Vilanova, Gutier owned another at Portomarín.

 Upon Sancho's death in 929, Alfonso IV took over direct rule in Galicia.
 On 16 August, he rewarded Gutier for his continued support with rule over six counties in Galicia: Quiroga, Santiago de Castillón, Lor, Saviñao, Louseiro and Ortigueira.
 The first five were all located within the Terra de Lemos not far from Lugo, while Ortigueira is on the northern coast.
 All are in Galicia.
 A document of 942, written after the death of Gutier and his brother Arias, show that they had once governed even more counties (commissa) and deaneries (decanías).
 The document mentions Lor and Quiroga, but also lists Bubal, Ladra, Limia, Paramo, Salnés, Sorga and Triós in Galicia, as well as Refojos de Leza further south in the county of Portugal.

 Gutier witnessed many other royal acts of Alfonso IV until his overthrow by his younger brother, Ramiro II in 931.
 Gutier may have had a large role in Alfonso's overthrow, since he witnessed many acts of Ramiro from 931 until his death.
 By contrast most of the magnates who backed Alfonso against his brother were marginalized following Ramiro's victory.